sleetplayground/sleet_create/DOCS/AI+ME.md

 Step 4 take a new route, move to doing this locally using pnpm as my package manager and vite some Dependencies are in Dependencies.md

+Step 5 a little reset, look at step three for the all the funinally I want.